CS180-spring/cs180-23-kirby/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10809533&assignment_repo_type=AssignmentRepo)

-# GenericDB
+# KirbyDB
 KirbyDB is a **terminal console interface** that allows users to store and interact with data.
-Users can communicate through the terminal-based interface to create, add, delete, or modify seongs.
+Users can communicate through the terminal-based interface to create, add, delete, or modify songs.
 The system will be able to filter and search through these documents.

 ## 👥 Team Members
 - Jorge Aguilar
 - Jonas Tan
 - Juan
-- Joseph
+- Joseph Hu
 - Chris

 ## 🛠️ Technologies